Is Baby Tossing in the Air Scientifically Safe? A Look at the Pros and Cons

 • Retinal damage: This can lead to vision problems or even blindness.

-• Serious injury or death: Baby tossing can result in serious injuries or death, such as head injuries, neck injuries, and spinal cord injuries.
+• Serious injury or death: Baby tossing can result in serious injuries or death.
+Injuries include head injuries, neck injuries, and spinal cord injuries.

 • Developmental delays: Baby tossing may interfere with the baby’s normal development.
 This is because the baby is not ready to experience such rapid and intense movements.